julienvincent/nvim-paredit/README.md

 ## Project Status

-This is currently **alpha software**.
+This is currently **beta software**.
+It works well in the workflows of the current maintainers but has not been thoroughly tested with many users.

-You will experience bugs and there are still several unimplemented operations.
-The fundamental operations are mostly complete and probably work as expected in 90% of cases.
-You can probably switch to using this full time if you can tolerate some oddities and don't need the unimplemented operations.
+It currently only has first-class support for the `clojure` language and has a focus on supporting the fundamental paredit operations and motions.

 ## Installation